 Keeping within my soft blue color theme for this holiday season, too.

-Then, I decided to hang the trumpet and violin on each side of the bookcases using Command Strips so as not to put any holes into our newly painted shelving.
+Then, I decided to hang the trumpet and violin on each side of the bookcases using Command Strips to avoid putting any holes into our newly painted shelving.

 You may also enjoy the post, 32 Antique Christmas Decor Treasures to Look for in 2022.